Residential Pass & Permit Information

 The Residential Disposal Permit Card is issued at the Norwalk Transfer Station, 61 Crescent St, Norwalk CT.

-EFFECTIVE JUNE 15, 2020, ALL NON-COMMERCIAL PICK-UP TRUCKS, VANS, AND VEHICLES WITH TRAILERS WILL BE REQUIRED TO SHOW THE 2020 DISPOSAL PASS IN ORDER TO 'RENEW' THEIR PERMIT.
+EFFECTIVE June 1, 2022, ALL NON-COMMERCIAL PICK-UP TRUCKS, VANS, AND VEHICLES WITH TRAILERS WILL BE REQUIRED TO SHOW THE 2022 DISPOSAL PASS IN ORDER TO 'RENEW' THEIR PERMIT CARD.

 Trucks, pick-up trucks, vans and vehicles with trailers will be weighed at all times.

-All Non-Commercial Pick-Up Trucks, Vans, and Vehicles with Trailers with a Valid Residential Disposal Permit Card, are entitled to a total of One (1) Ton Free at the Norwalk Transfer Station and/or Yard Waste Site.
+All Non-Commercial Pick-Up Trucks, Vans, and Vehicles with Trailers with a Valid Residential Disposal Permit Card, are entitled to a total of One (1) Ton Free per Fiscal Year at the Norwalk Transfer Station and/or Yard Waste Site.

 In the event a Residential account disposes over the Free One (1) Ton, the Resident shall be required to pay the Disposal Fees.